-The Government's aim is to ensure that the Norwegian defence industry remains viable and can contribute to security of supply both for Norway's armed forces and for those of allied countries.
-The Norwegian defence industry is a world leader in certain areas of defence-related technology.
-It promotes technology development and creates jobs all over Norway, in the civilian sector as well.
+that the Norwegian defence industry

+remains viable and can contribute to

+security of supply both for Norway's armed

+forces and for those of allied countries.

-The defence industry is dependent on being able to export goods and participate in international cooperation on defence-related development and production.
-The Government will therefore continue to provide a clear and predictable framework for the export activities of defence industry companies within the parameters of a restrictive export control system.
+The Government will continue to provide a clear and predictable framework for the export activities of defence industry companies within the parameters of a restrictive export control system.